LearnEarnFun/pega-7-requestors-monitoring/README.md

 # Pega 7 Requestors Monitoring
-Pega 7 requestors amount monitoring
+Simple Pega 7 requestors amount monitoring tool

 ## Usage
 This tool has two ways to be used